Towards carbon neutral growth

 First Climate: Working with airlines

-CORSIA is confronting airliners with a serious of demanding questions including:
+CORSIA is confronting airlines with a series of demanding questions including:

 - Which operations will be affected?